 Congratulations on all your hard work and achievements so far.
 There are more than 100 students from diverse refugee-backgrounds across the University, and even more who have successfully completed their studies.
-It’s great to have you with us at Victoria University of Wellington.
+It’s great to have you with us.

 The University offers you many exciting opportunities to learn and develop your skills, and there is a network of students and staff who can help you achieve your goals.

 Ask questions, have fun, work hard, and make contact with those around you.
 Learning is more enjoyable when you do it with others, and their support will add to your success.